acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/web-content.md

         return;

       // Don't intercept the click if it was on one of the links in the header
-      // or next/previous footer, since those links should load in the panel
+      // or next/previous footer, since those links should load in the panel itself. if ($(t).parents('#header').length || $(t).parents('.nextprev').length)
-      // itself.
-      if ($(t).parents('#header').length || $(t).parents('.nextprev').length)
         return;

-      // Intercept the click, passing it to the addon, which will load it in
+      // Intercept the click, passing it to the addon, which will load it in a tab. event.stopPropagation();
-      // a tab.
-      event.stopPropagation();
       event.preventDefault();
-      self.port.emit("click", t.toString());
+      self.port.emit('click', t.toString());
     });

 This script uses jQuery to interact with the DOM of the page and the